legal herstory pioneers

 In 1916, toured the United States to gain support for a Constitutional amendment to grant women the right to vote.

-Biography: Vassar, New York Times
+Biography: Wikipedia, Vassar, New York Times

 Patsy Mink